Elon Musk has been slammed for ‘deadnaming’ his daughter – what does it mean and why is it harmful?

 That goes for not just news media, but also for social media.

-A notable example is when actor Elliot Page’s deadname started trending on Twitter last year, which goes against the platform’s hateful-conduct policy.
+A notable example is when actor Elliot Page’s deadname started trending on Twitter in 2022 which, at the time, went against the platform’s hateful-conduct policy.

 Actor Elliot Page’s deadname trended on Twitter (Photo by Axelle/Bauer-Griffin/FilmMagic)

-It started after Canadian conservative commentator and psychologist, Jordan Peterson (he calls himself a traditionalist), tweeted about Page, deadnaming and misgendering the actor.
+It started after Canadian conservative commentator and psychologist, Jordan Peterson (yes, him again), tweeted about Page, deadnaming and misgendering the actor.

 A spokesperson for trans youth charity Mermaids says the United Kingdom’s current media landscape, as well as its social and political outlooks, are “increasingly hostile towards trans and non-binary people”.